mgarczyk/polibuda/semestr_4_informatyka_python/projekty/PythonReinforcementSnake/Readme.md

 # Description
 A simple project aimed at introducing you to the possibilities of reinforcement learning (RL), one with machine learning methods.
-The project is based on the snake game and an attempt to 'teach' a comupter as in play this game.
+The project is based on the snake game and an attempt to 'teach' a comupter how to play this game.
 The model is designed based on the Pytorch library.

 # Relevant information on details: